xuanjin001/Leetcode/Java/494-TargetSum.md

 Keep adding each integer until it is bigger than the sum, then start to substract

+You need to find all combinations in this case Therefore, you can find the all the combinations that can give you the same answer

 ### Code:
 ```java
 class Solution {